GaoShanwen/deal_script/README.md

-## A Toolsboxes for Deal '.txt' ,'.jpg' or '.mth' Files.
+## A toolsbox for deal text, picture or model files.